April 17, 2016, Apeldoorn, The Netherlands

 I've just seen a face

-Of course the Beatles were writing about romance but we all see faces, everyday, all the time, but we forget the time and place.
+Of course the Beatles were writing about romance, but they were also writing about life itself, our lives, our daily mundane lives.
+We all see faces, everyday, all the time, but we forget the time and place.

-Real self defense is much more than reacting to trouble, it is seeing the pattern, reading the writing on the wall and preventing the outbreak of trouble.
+Real self-defense is much more than reacting tot trouble, it is seeing the pattern, reading the writing on the wall and preventing the outbreak of trouble.
 The best defense will never be known to most because nothing actually happened.
-Lack of any action does not get noticed, because nothing happened.
-But yet a great deal of harm was prevented.
+Lack of any action does get notice, because nothing happened, but yet a great deal of harm was prevented.

-Everyone knows about World War Two, a thousand and more movies were made, untold numbers of books have been written.
+Everyone knows the history of World War Two, a thousand and more movies have been made on this important topic, untold numbers of books have been written.
 But what if it had never taken place?
 What if some brilliant military and political minds thwarted the attempts of the evil war makers and prevented the war from ever happening?

 We would never know about it and we would never appreciate those who stopped the wars.
 We see the guy who stops the drunken bad guy in the pub but do we notice the quiet guy, who with a few subtle words prevented the violence?